Coaching for Inclusive Excellence (CoFIE) Learning and Development Program

 CoFIE, I: Strategies for Diverse Recruitment

-Exclusively focuses on providing colleges/schools, LAUs and faculty effective tools and strategies to enhance the diversity of their applicant pools.
+Focuses on providing colleges/schools, LAUs and faculty effective tools and strategies to enhance the diversity of their applicant pools.
+(Focuses on faculty and staff)

 CoFIE, II: Strategies for Diverse Hiring

-Based on University of Michigan’s STRIDE (Strategies and Tactics for Recruiting to Improve Diversity and Excellence), this course focuses on how to write a non-biased job announcement, review applications, shortlist applicants, interview initial shortlisted candidates, plan/manage the campus visit, and final review of candidates who go through campus interview process.
+Based on the work of the University of Michigan’s STRIDE (Strategies and Tactics for Recruiting to Improve Diversity and Excellence) Committee, this course focuses on how to review applications, shortlist applicants, interview initial shortlisted candidates, and plan/manage the campus interview process.
 It also presents research about implicit bias and mitigating its effects.
+(Focuses on I/R faculty)

 CoFIE, III: Equitable Evaluation of RPT Dossiers

-Based on University of Michigan’s STRIDE (Strategies and Tactics for Recruiting to Improve Diversity and Excellence), this course focuses on how certain criteria effectively exclude certain faculty; the role of schemas and implicit bias in the review of a candidate’s performance; and bias in a variety of domains (e.g., the grants application process, student evaluations, evaluation letters).
-The program addresses how the accumulation of these issues creates advantages and disadvantages among certain groups of faculty.
+Based on the work of the University of Michigan’s STRIDE (Strategies and Tactics for Recruiting to Improve Diversity and Excellence) Committee, this course focuses on how certain criteria impact faculty in different ways.
+It covers the role of schemas and implicit bias in the review of a candidate’s performance and bias in a variety of domains (e.g., the grant application process, student evaluations, and letters of recommendation).
+It addresses how the accumulation of these biases creates advantages and disadvantages among faculty.
 Finally, it presents research on how parental or other types of leave can negatively impact the evaluation of faculty members.
+(Focuses on I/R faculty)

 CoFIE IV: Include U Bystander Intervention in the Academic Workplace course

-Include U is an online, self-paced course that provides bystander bias training support.
 The goal of Include U is to increase awareness of how bias affects the academic workplace and the various ways we can intervene when we see bias incidents occurring.
 Through three modules, the course explores four settings: Search Committees, Faculty Meetings, Faculty Peer Evaluations (P&T) and Casual Interactions.
-The course was created by faculty for faculty and is offered via BlackBoard.
-To register, email Amy Ayres.
+The course was created by faculty for faculty through a National Science Foundation ADVANCE grant, and is available either virtually or in person, as a group experience.
+(Focuses on I/R faculty) Below are the in-person courses for the spring semester.